alejandralopezgalan/Marketing_Campaing_Top100_Youtubers_Mex/README.md

 >
 > Title: Excel to Power BI Portfolio Project | Full End-to-End Data Project | top_uk_youtubers_2024.
 Author: Stephen David William.
 Platform: [YouTube](https://www.youtube.com/watch?v=mm_sN-Elplg&t=510s&ab_channel=Stephen%7CData)
 >
 > I have used this project as a foundation to expand my skills and knowledge in data analytics.
-All credit for the original concept and methodology goes to[Stephen David William](https://www.linkedin.com/in/stephen-david-williams-860428123/).
+All credit for the original concept and methodology goes to [Stephen David William](https://www.linkedin.com/in/stephen-david-williams-860428123/).
 <br/>

 ## Table Of Contents